Samsung Notes: Features

 Samsung Notes features handwriting to text conversion, note tagging, and sharing in PDF, Microsoft Word, Microsoft PowerPoint and image files.
 PDF importing and annotating, as well as importing sound recordings (Audio Bookmark) were introduced with the One UI 2.5 update.

 Shared Notebooks in Samsung Notes can be shared with others in a user's contactbook or using a direct URL; the recipients are also able to modify and collaborate on a Shared Notebook.
 Live collaboration between multiple users was added in One UI 5.1.
 The software also allows securing a note or document using a password or fingerprint.

 Using the screen off memo feature, users can write using an S Pen without turning the device screen on, which is then saved onto Samsung Notes.

 Google Gemini integration with Samsung Notes was introduced in 2025.
 With the One UI 8 update in 2025, Samsung Notes was updated to support the ability to create notes in landscape mode.

+Galaxy AI Features

+Samsung Notes includes a set of Galaxy AI–based functions on supported Galaxy devices, such as the Galaxy S25 series, Galaxy Z Fold 7, Galaxy Z Flip 7, and recent Galaxy Tab models.
+These tools provide automated text processing, summarization, formatting, and drawing-related capabilities within the application.